-- a. the rationale for the new program and its relationship to the College and University Strategic Plan, and outlining the time planned to market the program post-approval; - b. evaluation of the program by industry and/or professional body representatives; - c. evidence of consultation, or information on consultation undertaken, with accrediting bodies and a timeline of the accreditation process (where relevant); - d. the Graduate Attribute Mapping of the program (see associated information); - e. the structure of the program including: - i. the sequence of courses; - ii. honours; - iii. majors/specialisations; - iv. core, compulsory and courses on course lists; and - v. elective courses; - f. compulsory program requirements, including any prerequisites.
-Prerequisites will be approved only where there is an evidence-based requirement such as safety; - g. the mode(s) of delivery of the program; - h. frequency of program intake for each target cohort.
-Undergraduate programs should be designed to allow students to commence at multiple points across the academic year, subject to viability factors; - i. campuses where the program will be offered; - j. whether the program and its courses will be offered in semesters, trimesters, or other delivery arrangements; - k. any proposed articulation and credit transfer arrangements (please also see Credit and Recognition of Prior Learning Policy); and - I. admission requirements including any special selection procedures.

-(27) The PCAC is responsible for ensuring programs comply with the relevant University policies.
+- a. the rationale for the new program and its relationship to the College and University Strategic Plan, and outlining the time planned to market the program post-approval; - b. evaluation of the program by industry and/or professional body representatives; - c. evidence of consultation, or information on consultation undertaken, with accrediting bodies and a timeline of the accreditation process (where relevant); - d. the Graduate Attribute Mapping of the program (see associated information); - e. the structure of the program including: - i. the sequence of courses; - ii. honours; - iii. majors/specialisations; - iv. core, compulsory and courses on course lists; and - v. elective courses; - f. compulsory program requirements; - g. the mode(s) of delivery of the program; - h. frequency of program intake for each target cohort; - i. campuses where the program will be offered; - j. whether the program and its courses will be offered in semesters, trimesters, or other delivery arrangements; - k. any proposed articulation and credit transfer arrangements (please also see Academic Credit Policy); and - I. admission requirements including any special selection procedures. - (27) The PCAC is responsible for ensuring programs comply with the relevant University policies.